History of South Carolina: Back country

-In contrast to the Tidewater, the back country was settled later in the 18th century, chiefly by Scots-Irish and North British migrants, who had quickly moved down from Pennsylvania and Virginia.
+In contrast to the Tidewater, the backcountry was settled later in the 18th century, chiefly by Scots-Irish and North British migrants, who had quickly moved down from Pennsylvania and Virginia.
 The immigrants from Ulster, the Scottish lowlands, and the north of England (the border counties) composed the largest group from the British Isles before the Revolution.
 They came mostly in the 18th century, later than other colonial immigrants.
 Such "North Britons were a large majority in much of the South Carolina upcountry."
 The character of this environment was "well matched to the culture of the British borderlands."

 They settled in the backcountry throughout the South and relied on subsistence farming.
 Mostly they did not own slaves.
 Given the differences in background, class, slave holding, economics, and culture, there was long-standing competition between the Low Country and back country that played out in politics.

+The Regulator Movement in South Carolina was a successful effort to control crime and obtain more government services.
+It was launched by local leaders in the newly settled areas in the late 1760s.
+The local elite organized and petitioned, and also worked to suppress crime and operate some missing government functions such as courts.
+Back in far-off Charleston the royal governor and the elected assembly agreed as to the wisdom of the demands and in 1769 enacted the appropriate legislation.
+The regulators then disbanded.
+Organizations of citizens were formed to regulate governmental affairs and eventually operated the courts in some districts.

 Rice

 In the early period, planters earned wealth from two major crops: rice and indigo (see below), both of which relied on slave labor for their cultivation.
 Exports of these crops led South Carolina to become one of the wealthiest colonies prior to the Revolution.
 Near the beginning of the 18th century, planters began rice culture along the coast, mainly in the Georgetown and Charleston areas.
 The rice became known as Carolina Gold, both for its color and its ability to produce great fortunes for plantation owners.